greenthepear/egriden/README.md

 ```

 # License
-BSD-3-Clause license

-*Ebitengine by Hajime Hoshi is licensed under the Apache License 2.0*
+Licensed under the Apache License 2.0 and uses components of Ebitengine by Hajime Hoshi, also licensed under the Apache License 2.0.